 Grade Point Average (GPA)

 You must obtain a minimum undergraduate GPA of 3.0 / 4.0 on the OMSAS scale.
-Although graduate applicants may apply with the minimum required GPA of 3.0, you need to be aware that the possession of the minimum GPA requirement does not guarantee acceptance.
-You may be assessed in the undergraduate admissions stream unless you have substantial research productivity and are deemed eligible for a graduate review.
-Based on statistics from recent admissions cycles, a minimum GPA of 3.8 is considered competitive for undergraduate assessments.
+Although graduate applicants may apply with the minimum required GPA of 3.0, the possession of the minimum GPA requirement does not guarantee acceptance.
+Based on statistics from recent admissions cycles, a minimum GPA of 3.7 is considered competitive for graduate applicants.

 For more information visit the GPA and GPA weighting formula page.